 You can own two disability insurance policies to increase the monthly benefit amount – subject to limitations.
 Stacking supplemental short-term disability on the existing plan is an excellent way to meet this objective.

-You calculate short-term disability pay for one policy by picking the smaller of two critical variables.
+You calculate the monthly pay amount for one policy by picking the smaller of two critical variables.

 - Maximum monthly benefit ($7,500)